blindfish3/spider-monkey/README.md

 ## Description
 When playing with libraries like [p5js](http://p5js.org/) and [pixijs](http://www.pixijs.com/) I want access to all the handy development tools I use professionally; but without the overhead of setting up a separate project for each little experiment.

 This setup is an attempt to achieve that.
 I've started with parsing of SASS, Jade templates and linting and direct copying of JS; with browserSync handling automatic refresh duties.
-Browserify, Babel - and no doubt more - will come later.
+Browserify has been added.
+Babel and further improvements will follow as I put it to the test...

 ## Installation